-IN THE COMPENSATION OF MANAGEMENT COMMITTEE MEMBERS (around 60 people, excluding executive officers).
+IN THE COMPENSATION OF MANAGEMENT COMMITTEE MEMBERS (around 60 people, excluding Executive Officers).
 Since 2018, the Group's Management Committee has set collective targets including:

-- financial performance; - client satisfaction and experience based on the Net Promoter Score approach; - employee commitment level, as measured by the Group's Employee Satisfaction Survey; - corporate social responsibility, as measured by the Group's extra-financial rating by asset manager S&P Global CSA and the Sustainalytics and MSCI agencies.
+- sustainable finance, measured based on business volume; - client satisfaction and experience based on the Net Promoter Score approach; - employee commitment level, as measured by the Group's Employee Satisfaction Survey; - diversity in the main managerial circles; - digital transformation and financial performance.

 Attainment of these targets determines part of their variable compensation.

-CHIEF EXECUTIVE OFFICER COMPENSATION (3 PEOPLE)
+CHIEF EXECUTIVE OFFICER COMPENSATION IN 2022